oracc/oracc-rest/README.md

 The accompanying frontend project for accessing this backend can be found [here](https://github.com/oracc/oracc-search-front-end).

+The guide below is sufficient for setting up the entire project.
+For additional technical and supplementary information please refer to [this](https://github.com/oracc/website/wiki/ORACC-Server) wiki.

+You can also see [here](https://github.com/oracc/oracc-rest/wiki/Useful-snippets) for some additional useful info.

 This codebase has been written and tested in Python3.

-The guide below is sufficient for setting up the entire project.
-For additional technical and supplementary information please also refer to [this](https://github.com/oracc/website/wiki/ORACC-Server) wiki.

 ---